SomethingRandomIDK/FunDiscordBot/README.md

 ---
 # Installation
-The setup for the bot is fairly simple by following these steps.
+The bot can be setup by follow these steps:

 1. Follow the steps on [this website](https://discordpy.readthedocs.io/en/stable/discord.html) to create your discord bot.
 2. Create a .env file based on the .env.example file, copying your discord bot Token from the previous step into the file.